-Lately I’ve been testing all kinds of different meatballs – including meat-free versions.
+Lately I’ve been testing all kinds of meatball making methods and flavor combinations – including meat-free versions.
 SeriousEats has a great round-up of all the different meatball varietals from around the world.
 Using tips from their guide to the most tender and juicy meatballs, I’ve been creating some of my own.

 How to Make Tender, Juicy Meatballs

-After reading the SeriousEats guide to meatballs, the technique that I like most to keep meatballs juicy utilizes bread soaked in milk.
-Adding dry breadcrumbs to meatballs makes them dense.
-This method keep them bouncy and light – full of tender, juicy flavor.
+The technique that I like most to keep meatballs crispy on the outside and tender on the inside utilizes bread soaked in milk.
+Adding dry breadcrumbs to meatballs will make them dense, but this method keeps them bouncy and light – full of tender, juicy flavor.